jpedrosa/luhnybin/notes.md

+Woot!
+After removing the dependency on RegExp, both Ruby and Dart enjoyed further speedups.
+Only Dart is way ahead now:

+    $ time ./luhny.dart 100 < sample.txt > /dev/null

+    real	0m1.575s
+    user	0m1.564s
+    sys 	0m0.012s

+    $ time ./luhny.rb 100 < sample.txt > /dev/null

+    real	0m5.926s
+    user	0m5.920s
+    sys 	0m0.004s

+On the plus side, removing the dependency on RegExp helped to alleviate the complexity of the code.
+The code is more conventional now, making it prettier? :-)

+====

+**Outdated**

+Kept for reference.

 Working on these programs has been rather fun.

 While Dart is pretty new, I've grown fond of it as well.